 With Lockheimer at the helm, Android retained its easy-going feel.
 The new head is loved as much as Rubin and Pichai were, and when in 2011 employees got corporate mail saying that Hiroshi was appointed as the VP, the entire office boomed with cheers.
 Lockheimer’s charisma and sense of humor kept his reputation afloat during difficult times, and it was uncommon for a meeting with business partners to go without one of his jokes to help break to ice.

-One of the latest statements made together by Lockheimer and Pichai was in support of Apple in their dispute with the FBI who demanded that the company loosen their grip on personal data protection, purportedly due to the investigation of a terrorist attack that took place in San-Bernardino on December 2, 2015.
+In february of 2016 Lockheimer and Pichai supported Apple in their dispute with the FBI who demanded that the company loosen their grip on personal data protection, purportedly due to the investigation of a terrorist attack that took place in San-Bernardino on December 2, 2015.
 And yet, such temporary alliances with the competitor belong more in the realm of diplomacy and PR, while Lockheimer mostly deals with product management.
 Rubin has no doubt that the platform is in the right hands now.
-By the way, in February, Lockheimer hinted at the new possible name of the new Android version, having confessed in Twitter that he has a weakness for Nutella.